 Although the game is enjoyed by many adults, it can also be played successfully by young children.
 The game provides children with many opportunities to engage in spatial reasoning.
 Children also have opportunities to plan moves in advance and play both offensively (trying to capture the other player’s checkers) and defensively (trying to protect their own checkers from capture).

-The rules that are included on this CD are mostly the standard rules of the game, with one exception.
+The rules that are included are mostly the standard rules of the game, with one exception.
 The official rules of Checkers state that if a player can make a jump, the jump must be made, and that if a player can make a multiple jump, the player cannot stop partway through the multiple jump (regardless of the consequences).
 This rule was dropped here because it is too advanced for young children who frequently miss jumps because they do not notice them.

 Creating new Checkers rules is common among both children and adults, and is to be encouraged.